Dear Loyola Community Member,

 - Having said that, no one, including the University, can guarantee a COVID-19-free environment.
 It is simply not possible to do so.
 For information about the nature of the virus and how it is spread, please visit the Centers for Disease Control and Prevention COVID-19 site.

 - In addition, minimizing the risk of COVID-19 infections or spread of any other disease is a shared responsibility.
 All members of the community must do their part.
-In addition to basic hand hygiene (frequent washing and sanitizing) and respiratory etiquette (not coughing into one’s hand or in close proximity to others), as well as wearing face coverings in all public places, including classrooms, this includes adhering to any measures that the University deems appropriate such as temperature checks, social distancing, not reporting to work or class if you feel sick, and isolating or quarantining when required.
+In addition to basic hand hygiene (frequent washing and sanitizing) and respiratory etiquette (not coughing into one’s hand or in close proximity to others), as well as wearing face coverings in all public places, including classrooms, per the University's mask mandate, this includes adhering to any measures that the University deems appropriate such as temperature checks, social distancing, not reporting to work or class if you feel sick, and isolating or quarantining when required.
 Students who test positive who live within driving distance of their homes will be asked to drive home and isolate there.
 Your compliance is necessary not only for your own safety but for the safety of others.
 Those not adhering to the required public health practices will be subject to the student conduct process or employee disciplinary action.

 - Students or employees with disabilities who think they may need accommodations related to COVID-19 or who, because of age or underlying medical conditions, may be at increased risk should contact the Office for Disability Support Services (for students) or Human Resources (for employees).